“We didn’t know.”

 Members of a 13-member committee appointed by the chancellor to weigh a proposal for the removal of the names on four campus buildings said they had heard that phrase from constituents of the University — and some said they themselves had not fully known the backgrounds of the four individuals.

-The committee on Tuesday voted unanimously to recommend to Kevin Guskiewicz that the names of Charles Aycock (class of 1880), Julian Carr, Josephus Daniels (class of 1885) and Thomas Ruffin be removed for their ties to white supremacy.
+The committee on Tuesday voted unanimously to recommend to Kevin Guskiewicz that the names of Charles Aycock (class of 1880), Julian Carr (class of 1866), Josephus Daniels (class of 1885) and Thomas Ruffin be removed for their ties to white supremacy.

 Guskiewicz, in turn, will decide what to recommend to the Board of Trustees.